aa2655-svg/ECET-230-001-Group-Project/Design/Design-Decisions.md

 ## Checklist
-- [x ] Have modules ordered for your prototype
+- [x] Have modules ordered for your prototype
-- [x ] Have datasheets for what is on your modules
+- [x] Have datasheets for what is on your modules
-- [x ] Have software libraries
+- [x] Have software libraries
 - [x] Have development environment for software
-- [] Have breadboards, wires, mechanical elements
+- [ ] Have breadboards, wires, mechanical elements
 - [ ] Have access to a workbench with appropriate tools